nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-overview.md

 ### Deployment

 Nuxeo Server comes bundled with a tomcat server.
 It requires for production to set up several other components: Elasticsearch, Redis, a relational database or NoSQL store.
 Deployment options support HA, Failover and can be on premise, or in the cloud, on bare machines, Virtual Machines or Docker containers.
-For more details about the Nuxeo deployment system, please refer to [pages on deployment options]({{page page='deployment-options'}}).
+For more details about the Nuxeo deployment system, please refer to [pages on Standard High Availability Nuxeo Cluster Architecture]({{page page='standard-high-availability-nuxeo-cluster-architecture'}}).
 Nuxeo bundles can even be started on a JVM directly(i.e without an application sever).
 This is the deployment mode in all unit tests.

 ## About Nuxeo Platform Data